when one agent

 FIX ▸ form_swarm + assign_leg + settle constrained to package coordinator

-- ▸ Anchor program (3 critical fixes)
+- ▸ Anchor program (7 ix, 3 critical audit fixes)

 - ▸ API ⇄ Solana wired end-to-end

-- ▸ MCP server (HTTP + stdio)
+- ▸ MCP server (HTTP + stdio, 8 tools)

 - ▸ Dashboard observatory v1